jtroo/kanata/README.md

 that is hopefully easy to understand but does not contain all features.
 The `kanata.kbd` contains an example of all features with documentation.
 The release assets also have a `kanata.kbd` file that is tested to work with that release.
-All key names can be found in the [keys module](./src/keys/mod.rs).
+All key names can be found in the [keys module](./src/keys/mod.rs), and you can also define your own key names.

 ## Other installation methods